-Article X. Enactment of, and Amendments to, the Code
+Article XI.
+Enactment of, and Amendments to, the Code

-- §10.1 The Code, and any amendment of it, shall originate either in the Court or the faculty.
+- §11.1 The Code, and any amendment of it, shall originate either in the Court or the faculty.
 The originating body shall approve the Code or any amendment of it and then submit it for approval of the other body.
-Upon approval by the other body, it shall be submitted to the student body for final approval. - §10.2 The Code, and any amendment of it, shall become effective upon final approval and shall govern all conduct occurring after the date of its adoption. - §10.3 Upon final approval, the Code shall be printed and distributed to the students.
+Upon approval by the other body, it shall be submitted to the student body for final approval. - §11.2 The Code, and any amendment of it, shall become effective upon final approval and shall govern all conduct occurring after the date of its adoption. - §11.3 Upon final approval, the Code shall be printed and distributed to the students.
 The Code as amended shall be printed in each subsequent addition of the Student Handbook and provided to all students upon enrollment in the Law School.
-Copies of the Code shall be placed on reserve in the law library and made available in the office of the Student Bar Association. - §10.4 If there is any conflict between the Code and the regulation of any student organization, the Code governs such regulation. - §10.5 Final approval of the Code repeals the honor code(s) in effect at the time of such approval.
+Copies of the Code shall be placed on reserve in the law library and made available in the office of the Student Bar Association. - §11.4 If there is any conflict between the Code and the regulation of any student organization, the Code governs such regulation. - §11.5 Final approval of the Code repeals the honor code(s) in effect at the time of such approval.

-Article XI.
+Article XII.
 Pledge

-- §11.1 On any written work done by a law student for academic credit, including examinations, the pledge provided in Section 11.2 must be included, followed by the student's entry of his signature (or anonymous number when appropriate).
-However, even if the pledge is not included, all such work is governed by the Code. - §11.2 The pledge shall be as follows: "On my honor I represent that I have neither given nor received unauthorized aid on this (fill in the appropriate description)." - §11.3 If the completed pledge does not appear on the academic work, the instructor may exercise his discretion and not give credit for the work. - §11.4 The purpose of the pledge is to provide a continuing reminder to each student that he owes a responsibility of honorable behavior to himself, to his fellow students, to his instructors, to the Law School, and to the legal profession.
+- §12.1 On any written work done by a law student for academic credit, including examinations, the pledge provided in Section 12.2 must be included, followed by the student's entry of his signature (or anonymous number when appropriate).
+However, even if the pledge is not included, all such work is governed by the Code. - §12.2 The pledge shall be as follows: "On my honor I represent that I have neither given nor received unauthorized aid on this (fill in the appropriate description)." - §12.3 If the completed pledge does not appear on the academic work, the instructor may exercise discretion to deny credit for the work. - §12.4 The purpose of the pledge is to provide a continuing reminder to students that they owe a responsibility of honorable behavior to themselves, to fellow students, to instructors, to the Law School, and to the legal profession.

-Approved by the faculty on January 23, 2004, and by the student body on March 16, 2004.
+As originally approved by the faculty on January 23, 2004, and by the student body on March 16, 2004; as amended and approved by the faculty on January 25, 2017, and approved by the student body on April 14, 2017.